metachris/ethereum-go-experiments/README.md

 ## To do

+bugs

+* run with `-1d` lands as "date" in database

+features

 * Save output as HTML (in progress)
+* Top data:
-* Top data: sender of flashbots tx
+  * sender of flashbots tx
+  * addr with highest failed gas fee paid
 * Count ERC777, ERC1155 transfers
 * Trace calls between SCs within 1tx
 * Search for "todo"